marcocspc/58wq/_posts/2022-01-26-Moving-my-Proxmox-server-to-an-untrusted,-natted-network.md

 ## Make all VMs natted

-Nating via Wireguard depends on how you have set up the interface.
-Check [here](https://gist.github.com/nealfennimore/92d571db63404e7ddfba660646ceaf0d) to see  quick how-to.
+Natting via Wireguard depends on how you have set up the interface in the client and on how you have set your server nat configuration.
+Check [here](https://gist.github.com/nealfennimore/92d571db63404e7ddfba660646ceaf0d) to see a quick how-to.
 Since we are already with wireguard working, I will focus here on how to create a second bridge to isolate the VMs from the main lan.

 *Append* these lines to /etc/network/interfaces: